 What Are Overnight Oats?

-Overnight oatmeal are raw oats mixed with milk and soaked overnight.
+Overnight oats are raw oats mixed with milk and soaked overnight.
 Hence, the name.
-Milk soften the oats eliminating the need to cook oatmeal on the stove.
+Milk softens the oats eliminating the need to cook oatmeal on the stove.

 The most easy way to make overnight oats is in individual jars.
 Glass Mason jars with metal or plastic lid are the most common.
 Makes for easy “grab and go” healthy breakfast just like our favorite waffles and carrot muffins.

 To make basic overnight oats recipe you will need 4 simple ingredients:

-- Milk – Any plant based milk like almond milk or regular dairy.
+- Milk – Any plant based milk like almond milk or regular dairy milk.

 - Maple syrup – I wouldn’t recommend using honey because it doesn’t dissolve well in cold milk.